hongyuanjia/eplusr/README.md

 set_infil_rate <- function (idf, infil_rate) {

     # validate input value
-    # this is optional, as validations will be made when setting values to `Idf`
+    # this is optional, as validations will be performed when setting values
     stopifnot(is.numeric(infil_rate), infil_rate >= 0)

     if (!idf$is_valid_class("ZoneInfiltration:DesignFlowRate"))